Lenti84/VdMot_Controller/hardware/hardware.md

 # Hardware

 ## C-sample -in progress-
-- uC STM32F103C8 on BluePill board
+- uC STM32F401CCU on BlackPill board
+  - I ran out of flash on STM32F103 nor it is available as a genuine part anywhere
 - WT32-ETH01 module for Ethernet (RJ45) or wifi connection
 - current sensing by opamp circuit, optional INA219 current sensor
 - L293 for motorcontrol
 - back EMF circuit to identify a single commutator switch
-- CAN bus
+- optional CAN bus via MCP2515
 - RS485
 - 1-wire via DS2482-100
 - optional: I2C display (5V)